-Technology is used throughout the school for both teaching and learning.
-In addition to a full computer lab, tablets are integrated into several classrooms and Interactive Promethean Boards are installed in every classroom.
-These technologies help teachers to reach students in new ways and allow for students to participate more fully in the learning process.
+Up to date technology is used throughout the school for both teaching and learning.
+In addition to a full computer lab, tablets are integrated into several classrooms and Interactive Panels and swivel cameras are installed in every classroom.
+These technologies help teachers to reach students in new ways and allow for students to participate more fully during the remote learning process.

 "I really congratulate both of my children's teachers for an excellent job this year.
 So many new things and technology above the norm."
 Lourdes Parent